jhyoong/terminalReminder/README.md

      @echo off
      python C:\path\to\remindMe.py %*
      ```
+   - If using virtual environments or Anaconda, make sure to change `python` to the full path of the environment e.g. `C:\path\to\python.exe`
    - Save the file in a directory that's in your PATH (e.g., `C:\Windows`)

 3. Alternatively, you can create a PowerShell function by adding this to your PowerShell profile: